MisturaDev/bright-home-saver/README.md

 - **Dashboard with charts**: Visualize your energy usage over time.

-- **Efficiency tips?**: Get recommendations to save energy and reduce bills.
+- **Efficiency tips**: Get recommendations to save energy and reduce bills.

 - **Responsive design**: Works seamlessly on desktop and mobile.